Mr-Pallas-uni/CS210-YouTube-Watch-History-Analysis/README.md

 # YouTube Watch History Analysis

 ## Overview
-This project involves analyzing your YouTube watch history using the YouTube Data API v3.
+This project involves analyzing my YouTube watch history using the YouTube Data API v3.
 It includes retrieving video details, creating visualizations, and building a machine learning model to predict whether you are subscribed to the channels of the watched videos.
+It is for the course CS210 Introduction to Data Science, Sabancı University.

 ## Project Structure
 1. **Authentication:** The `authenticate()` function in the script is used to authenticate and obtain credentials for accessing the YouTube Data API.